dreamking60/d3-start-to-finish-leanpub/manuscript/13 PRACTICAL Add Modules.md

 }
 ```

 You’ve separated the geometric calculations from the update code.
 Can you see that the update code is simpler now?
-This will be even more apparent as your visualization increases in complexity!
+This will be even more apparent as your visualisation increases in complexity!

 To recap: